Fordeer/FIOP-document/docs/fordeer-invoice-order-printer/orders/How to print & download an order in bulk 6ef99b66d4864a46b0390abf9a9ca795.md

+---
+slug: how-to-print-download-an-order-in-bulk
+---
 # How to print & download an order/in bulk?

+With the Fordeer Invoice Order Printer, you can print and download not only an order but also a large quantity at once.
+Let’s figure out the guidelines as below:

-# Print & download an order:
+## Print & download an order:

-## 1st way: Print & download with Order Printer:
+### 1st way: Print & download with Order Printer:

 ### Step 1: Go to order